How to create single labels, use the Cost Summary screen, what happens when you create labels, & how to view them.

 Create multiple labels for a single order (called multi-package shipments).

-To learn how to create multiple package shipments, and which carriers support this option, review the Multi-Package Shipments article.
+Review the Multi-Package Shipments article to learn how to create multiple package shipments and which carriers support this option.

 Create shipments in bulk (called Batch Shipping).